raganwald/braythwayt.com/_posts/2019-12-13-sisterduty.md

 tags: noindex
 ---

 Last Friday--December 6th--was the 30th anniversary of the [École Polytechnique massacre].
-PagerDuty marked the anniversary with an event of observance and respect for the victims, women who were murdered because they wanted to be engineers, murdered by a man who could not tolerate women making their own life choices and bringing their gifts to the world.
+PagerDuty marked the anniversary with an event of observance and respect for the victims, women who were murdered because they wanted to be engineers, murdered by a man who could not tolerate women making their own career choices.

 [École Polytechnique massacre]: https://en.wikipedia.org/wiki/École_Polytechnique_massacre